Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Left-Right Model with inverse seesaw (LRIS)

 Now we turn to the gauge sector.
 The scalar bidoublet $\phi$ mixes the left and right gauge bosons.
-Thus, one can show that the mass matrix for neutral left, right and $B-L$ gauge bosnons basis $(W_{L\mu}^3, W_{R\mu}^3, V_\mu)$, is given by
+Thus, one can show that the symmetric mass matrix for neutral left, right and $B-L$ gauge bosons basis $(W_{R\mu}^3,V_\mu,W_{L\mu}^3)$, is given by